stepmat/Codenames_GPT/README.md

 **Further installation requirements are found below.**

+## Competiton Results

+The 2025 iteration of the Codenames AI competition has now concluded!
+The organisers would like to thank all teams who took part, as without you this competition would not have been the success it was.

+In total we had seven valid competition submission entries:
+* Purrfect Cat-titude, Ohio University - Athens (Tin Vuong, Minh Le)
+* Mi3, UC Merced (Kobe Kimoto-Ross, Cristian Parker, Ross Greer)
+* Semantic Squad, Ohio University (Shiva Nagalla, Monitha Nimmagadda)
+* C.O.S.M.O., Brigham Young University (Christopher Archibald, Joey Dahlke, Thomas Esplin, Olivia Leavitt, Matthew Sheppard)
+* Kossy, Independent Researcher (Katsuki Ohto)
+* Smiling Turtle, The Hebrew University of Jerusalem, (Daniel Ruderman, Dafna Shahaf)
+* Wild Falcon, Independent Researcher (Mikhail Vlasov)

+Full results for the competition can be found in the provided results folder in this repository, with an overall summary given below:

+### Single Team Track:
+Best of 9 games (only red team), where you try to win in the fewest turns
+* 1st place: C.O.S.M.O.
+* 2nd place: Mi3
+* 3rd place: Smiling Turtle

+### Two Team Track:
+Best of 9 games (only red team), where you try to win in the fewest turns
+* 1st place: C.O.S.M.O.
+* 2nd place: Kossy
+* 3rd place: Mi3

 ## Registration

 To register for this competition, please post a message on the following discord group stating your team name, along with details of the members and their affiliations: